-Sometimes the To Do lists seem never ending.
+Sometimes the to do lists seem never ending.
 There are often many lists.
 Some of the items stay on the lists for many months (get on top of social media, write weekly blog posts, sort photos, sort out pension and so much more).
-There are work lists and kids lists.
+There are work lists and kids’ lists.
 There are home lists and general life admin lists.
-When I think back to just before last summer I remember losing things.
+When I think back to just before last summer, I remember losing things.
 I misplaced things on a daily basis.
 I was driving myself mad!
-I had so much going on in my head that it was like there was just no more space in my brain to process, complete tasks and just be fully productive.
+I had so much going on in my head that it was like there was just no more space in my brain to process, complete tasks and be fully productive.

 I was thinking back to when the summer holidays came in early August.
-Even though I work for myself and it is so tempting to keep going, I knew that I had to turn my brain off for a few weeks and let it re-charge.
-The boss at Clearbird, kindly signed off three weeks annual leave which was a blessing.
-Even though I did check my emails occasionally and I didn’t manage to disconnect from Facebook, I did manage to disconnect from that world of Diaries and To Do lists where sometimes it is hard to differentiate between what is really a priority and not.
+Even though I work for myself and it’s so tempting to keep going, I knew that I had to turn my brain off for a few weeks and let it recharge.
+The boss at Clearbird kindly signed off on three weeks annual leave, which was a blessing.
+Even though I did check my emails occasionally and didn’t manage to disconnect from Facebook, I did successfully disconnect from that world of diaries and to do lists, where sometimes it’s hard to differentiate between what’s really a priority and what’s not.

-A family holiday with four children isn’t what I would call relaxing but it was definitely re-charging.
+A family holiday with four children isn’t exactly what I’d call relaxing but it was definitely recharging.
 Long walks on beautiful beaches, building sandcastles, hours of card games with the kids (we staycationed in Ireland that year!) and just spending time as a family and with friends was what the heart, soul and mind needed.
 It was a pleasure not to have to rush anywhere, be bound by timelines or make packed lunches.

-So for the rest of the year, when we are back in busy mode and everything has ramped up again, I try to hang on to some of the things from holiday time to maintain that feeling of calm and keep that feeling of overwhelm at bay.
-Whether you are a SAHM, employed or self-employed, these strategies and tips might help you manage those days when everything just seems too much.
+So for the rest of the year, when we’re back in busy mode and everything has ramped up again, I try to hang on to some of the things from holiday time to maintain that feeling of calm and keep the feeling of overwhelm at bay.
+Whether you’re a SAHM, employed or self-employed, these strategies and tips might help you manage those days when everything just seems too much.

 Shorter Daily To Do Lists

-I know that September brings longer lists with everything that needs to be done in the short, medium and long term.
-Trying to be realistic about what you can achieve in the day.
-Re-align your expectations of yourself with your reality.
-For the few weeks of the end of summer, when I am more of a full time mum and am spending a bit less time on my business, I limit myself to three work related things per day that I can realistically achieve around family time.
-I know that I feel like I am achieving more if I can tick off those three things instead of feeling like I am achieving little if I have a list of ten things and just tick off three.
+I know that September brings longer lists with everything that needs to be done in the short-, medium- and long-term.
+Try to be realistic about what you can achieve in the day.
+Realign your expectations of yourself with your reality.
+For the few weeks at the end of summer, when I’m more of a full-time mum and am spending a bit less time on my business, I limit myself to three work related things per day that I can realistically achieve around family time.
+I know that I feel like I’m achieving more if I can tick off those three things instead of feeling like I’m achieving little if I have a list of ten things and just tick off three.
 This list gets longer for the rest of the year but my intention is to keep the daily lists for business and life admin realistic.

 Chunk It Down